-Texmex is a joint team between the INRIA research center of Rennes - Bretagne - Atlantique and the joint research unit 6074 IRISA.
-The team gathers people from INRIA, CNRS, university of Rennes 1 and INSA of Rennes (an engineer school).
-It also hosts three associate professors from university of Rennes 2.
+From 2002 to end of June 2014, Texmex was a joint team between the INRIA research center of Rennes - Bretagne - Atlantique and the joint research unit 6074 IRISA.
+The team gathered people from INRIA, CNRS, university of Rennes 1 and INSA of Rennes (an engineer school).
+It also hostes three associate professors from university of Rennes 2.

 Raghavendran Balu receives the Best tsudent paper award at the ESORICS 2014 conference for his paper "Challenging Differential Privacy: the Case of Non-interactive Mechanisms"